ulfurinn/wongi-engine/content/docs/matchers.md

 Filters are a category of matchers that block rule execution based on some predicate; they operate entirely on the token assembed so far.

+Any argument to filter clauses can be a variable or a literal value, though usually you'd want at least one argument to be a variable.

 ### same / eq / equal

 ```ruby
 same x, y
 ```

 `same` passes if its arguments compare as equal using `#==`.
-It is obviously only useful if at least one of them is a variable.
-In fact, it's recommended to use it if _both_ arguments are variables, because otherwise you can usually just match on the expected value directly with `has`.
+It's recommended to only use it if _both_ arguments are variables, because otherwise you can usually just match on the expected value directly with `has`.

 ### diff / ne